 - Not all of the biscuit fingers will be dipped in chocolate, that’s fine it is nice to have a variety.

-- Once the ganache has firmed up to piping consistency, think buttercream, then you are ready to assemble your biscuits.
+- When the ganache has firmed up to piping consistency, think buttercream, then you are ready to assemble your biscuits.

 - Pipe a line of white chocolate ganache down the length, flat side upper, of one biscuit.